Abdulrahmansoliman/Appgain-io/README.md

 2. Open a terminal or command prompt and navigate to the project directory.

-3.nstall the required dependencies by running the following command: pip install -r requirements.txt
+3. Install the required dependencies by running the following command: pip install -r requirements.txt

 Once the dependencies are installed, you can start the backend server by running the __init__.py file.